Top 16 Mid-Autumn Festival Fun Facts

 The 15th day of the 8th lunar month is not guaranteed to be a full moon night, but the full moon is likely to occur within two days of the festival.
 Under the clearer sky of autumn, the moonlight is indeed more vivid.

-In ancient times, the Mid-Autumn Festival is also considered Valentine's Day like the Qixi Festival (Double Seventh Day).
+In ancient times, the Mid-Autumn Festival was also considered Valentine's Day like the Qixi Festival (Double Seventh Day).

 It was rooted in a legend of the old man under the moon (月老 yuè lǎo ), who is in charge of the love and marriage of all people through his red threads.